gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 for instance a crash of the SCTP stack.

-The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case though these Chunks SHALL be sent as DTLS chunk protected using the restart DTLS key context.
+The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case; these Chunks SHALL be sent as DTLS chunk protected using the restart DTLS key context.

 A DTLS Chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
-There's exactly one active Restart Key at a time, the newest.
-However, a crash at the point having completed the key-management exchange but failing to commit the key material to secure storage could result in lost of the latest key.
+There's exactly one active Restart DTLS Context at a time, the newest.
+However, a crash at the point having completed the key-management exchange but failing to commit the DTLS Key Context to secure storage could result in lost of the latest DTLS Key Context .
 Therefore, the endpoints SHOULD retain the old restart DTLS key context for at least 30 seconds after having the next installed.
 However, the old restart DTLS Key Context SHOULD NOT be maintained for more than 5 minutes.